Lawyer - Independent Advocate - McKenzie Friend and Managing Director of Court Support & Legal Services

 I obtained my law degree from Staffordshire University, graduating in July 2017 with a 2:1 classification.
 Currently I am pursuing the Legal Practice Course with Master of Laws at The University of Law Nottingham, see my CV here.

 I have experience in the legal field professionally and personally.
-I began my legal career as a paralegal in a well-established local family law firm, but built upon my knowledge and experience from being personally embroiled in Children Act proceedings over the last 5 years.
+I began my legal career as a paralegal in a well-established local family law firm, but built upon my knowledge and experience from being personally embroiled in Civil, Family and Children proceedings over the last 10 years.

-As an Independent Advocate (McKenzie Friend) in the Family Courts, I use my experience and knowledge to help litigants in person deal with a very difficult time in their lives with empathy and understanding.
+As a Lawyer - Independent Advocate - McKenzie Friend in the Civil and Family Courts, I use my experience and knowledge to help litigants in person deal with a very difficult time in their lives with empathy and understanding.
 I have experienced both sides of the Family Court, so I am in a unique position to understand your situation and advise accordingly.

 I will provide practical, procedural and emotional support in many areas of Civil and Family court processes, most of my work comes through recommendation.